We have good news for Stata users! We have developed Stata commands to help you make the most of sensor stream data.

 Sensor statistics can be more easily analyzed.
 While the raw data measuring levels of light, movement, and sound might not be meaningful in terms of its exact levels, it can be easily recorded and tracked with automated quality checks to flag outliers.
 A review and correction workflow can then be used to examine those flagged submissions more closely.

 Sensor streams are more time-consuming to work with because of the volume of data collected.
 For every submission, a sensor stream records a stream of observations (potentially thousands) and stores it as an additional .csv file attached to the submission.
 That can easily amount to a lot of data!
 For this reason, sensor streams are mostly useful to those doing advanced analysis with powerful statistical tools, such as Stata.
-This support article offers more guidance on the means and limitations of capturing these types of data.
+This documentation topic offers more guidance on the means and limitations of capturing these types of data.

 How can Stata commands help?